louiss0/zed-markdoc-extension/PUBLISHING.md

 > **Samples stay local:** Only the `extension/` subdirectory is shipped to Zed.
 The root-level `samples/` directory remains in this branch for testing but is excluded from the registry build via the `path = "extension"` entry in `extensions.toml`.

+## Automation Cheatsheet

+- Run `scripts/release.sh <version>` to bump `extension/extension.toml`, `extension/Cargo.toml`, and `CHANGELOG.md`, then compile `extension/extension.wasm`.
+Pass `--dry-run` to preview the steps without modifying files.
+The generated WASM is ignored by git so local builds never pollute commits.
+- Push a `v*` tag after committing.
+The `Release Markdoc Extension` GitHub Action consumes that tag and invokes [`huacnlee/zed-extension-action`](https://github.com/huacnlee/zed-extension-action) with `extension-path = "extension"` so only the distributable directory lands in the upstream PR.
+- The workflow requires a `COMMITTER_TOKEN` secret that points to a PAT with `repo` and `workflow` scopes.
+It pushes to `${{ github.repository_owner }}/extensions` by default.

 ## 1. Prep This Repository

 1. Confirm the release version: